heroui-inc/heroui-native/README.md

 ### Prerequisites

-Make sure you have the latest version of [Expo Go](https://expo.dev/go) installed on your mobile device.
+Make sure you have the latest version of [Expo Go](https://expo.dev/go) installed on your mobile device

 ### How to Access